golang/proposal/design/56345-structured-logging.md

     not to be of Kind LogValuerKind.
 ```

+The Attrs passed to a `Handler.WithAttrs`, and the Attrs obtained
+via `Record.Attrs`, have already been resolved, that is, replaced
+with a call to `Resolve`.

-As an example, a type could obscure its value in log output like so:
+As an example of `LogValuer`, a type could obscure its value in log output like
+so:

 ```
 type Password string